 The hYLITE Centre

 The hYLITE Centre is a place at headspace Bathurst where you can access the internet and get stuff done!
-There's one room with a whole stack of computers so you can finish up that pesky assignment, write resumes and look for jobs and another room with a TV and comfy chairs if you need to take a break or a quiet place to study.
+There's one room with a whole stack of computers so you can finish up that pesky assignment, write resumes and look for jobs and another room with a TV and bean bags if you need to take a break or a quiet place to study.
 The best thing about the hYLITE Centre is that there's someone there to help you out if you get stuck, or just need a final surge of inspiration to get it done!

 When can I drop in?